 Colonoscopy is more accurate in detecting lesions than a barium enema or a virtual colonoscopy.
 If a lesion is detected with these techniques a colonoscopy is still necessary.
 Virtual colonoscopy currently can miss up to 10-30% of significant polyps.
 No samples can be taken with these techniques.
-Virtual colonoscopy involves the same bowel prep as a colonoscopy and if any lesions are found, you will require a repeat full preparation prior to the colonoscopy procedure.
-Due to significant air placed in the bowel, 50% of patients find virtual colonoscopy uncomfortable.
+Virtual colonoscopy involves the same bowel prep as a colonoscopy and if any lesions are found, you will require a repeat full preparation prior to the colonoscopy uncomfortable.
 Virtual colonoscopy is, however, used for patients for whom colonoscopy is considered unsafe or incomplete.